jeyu54217/Notes/Web/Security/JWT.md

         representation of a completely valid JSON object conforming to RFC 7159 [RFC7159]; let the JWT Claims Set be this JSON object.

-## When to use ?
-### Authorization
-   - Single Sign On (SSO) : It's easily used across different domains.
-### Information Exchange (securely transmitting)
-   - public/private key pairs
-   - signature : It is calculated using the header and the payload  =  Could verify that the content hasn't been tampered with.
-## Pros & Cons
-### Pros
-  - JSON : simplicity Compact, less verbose, smaller size
-  - Self-contained : payload 裡面包含了使用者的資訊，也就是說解析後就可以看到，不需要再去 query 你的 database。
-  - Security : public/private key supportred
-  - JSON parsers - cross-platform supported
-### Cons
-  - Security Considerations
 ## References
 - [Introduction to JSON Web Tokens - JWT](https://jwt.io/introduction)
 - [RFC 7519](https://www.rfc-editor.org/rfc/rfc7519)